keithledgerwood/WICLab-guide/v2/02 -onboard-employee.md

 > **Note:** The launch window will display your **BambooHR tenant subdomain** and your **BambooHR admin account credentials**.
 >

-2.Click **Login to Tenant**, and the sign in using the provided BambooHR admin account credentials.
+2. Click **Login to Tenant**, and sign in using the provided BambooHR admin account credentials.

 3. In the BambooHR dashboard select **People**, and then click **New Employee**.

 ![alt_text](https://raw.githubusercontent.com/keithledgerwood/WICLab-guide/main/images/003/bamboohr-user-1.png "image_tooltip")